-My next group classes will be held at Playtime Doggie Daycare, located at 317 Windsor Highway, New Windsor, NY 12553.
-The Saturday sessions will begin on October 16th at 9:00 AM, and the Tuesday evening sessions will begin on October 19th at 7:00 PM.
+My next group classes will be held at Playtime Doggie Daycare, located at 317 Windsor Highway (Behind Tiger Schulmann's Martial Arts), New Windsor, NY 12553.
+The Saturday sessions will begin on August 6th at 10:00AM , and Tuesday sessions will begin on August 9th at 7:00 PM.
 There are 6 sessions scheduled, each an hour long, and 2 make up sessions (each 30 minutes long) if you are unable to attend one of our regular sessions.
 If these classes fill I will schedule additional classes!

-Canine Good Citizen Classes: I have had some interest in holding Canine Good Citizen (CGC) classes, and will be holding them starting October 16th at 10:30 AM!
+Canine Good Citizen Classes: The Canine Good Citizen class will begin Saturday, August 6th at 11:30AM.
 If you would like to join this class (and already have some basics under your belt) please contact me so I can determine if your dog is ready for this step in training!
 At the end of the 6 week course, a test will be held to show what you and your dog have learned, and what you may still need to work on.
 Not sure what the CGC is?
 Follow this link to learn more!

-The cost for group class is $150.00, and is payable by Cash, or Credit Card.
+The cost for group class is $150.00, and is payable by Cash, Credit Card, PayPal @StasiaFinley@gmail.com, and Venmo @Stasia-FinleyCPDT.
 The cost of the class must be paid in full by the start of the first lesson.
 The fee is non-refundable, but may be transferred to private lessons if necessary.

 Click here to register!